spgreen/eduroam-freeradius-docker/README.md

 Based off lrhazi's freeradius-eduroam docker setup: https://github.com/lrhazi/freeradius-eduroam

+Note:

+	The following symbol ">#" indicates code to be run inside the terminal as an admin user (sudo, su, sudo -s, etc) The hashtag symbol "#" are the start of comments that will help you gain a better understanding of what is happening

 Files have been edited to follow GEANT's Technical documentation for eduroam IdPs Configuration files that have been edited in /etc/raddb/: